Table of Contents

 Q: How does Superpowers handle the token cost of parallel subagents?
 A: Each subagent starts with a focused, scoped context rather than the full project history.
 This keeps individual context windows small.
 Practitioner reports suggest 100,000 tokens for a complete large feature—competitive with the drift-prone single-session alternative, which burns context accumulating failed attempts.

 Q: Is Superpowers maintained as Claude Code evolves?
-A: As of February 2026, the framework is actively maintained and is included in the official Anthropic plugin marketplace, which provides some continuity assurance.
+A: Yes.
+As of March 2026, the framework released v5.0.5 (March 17, 2026), confirming active maintenance.
+It remains in the official Anthropic plugin marketplace.
 The skills-as-markdown-files architecture is intentionally hackable—practitioners routinely fork and extend skills for their specific workflows.

 Q: What’s the biggest practical limitation the community has identified?
 A: Cognitive overhead.
 Managing structured workflows across complex features with multiple subagents creates its own mental load.
 Several Hacker News respondents noted that tool proliferation in agentic development has made the cognitive burden a meaningful bottleneck—separate from whether the code quality improves.4